mate-academy/react_phone-catalog/README.md

 - If you work in a team follow the [Work in a team guideline](https://github.com/mate-academy/react_task-guideline/blob/master/team-flow.md#how-to-work-in-a-team)

 ## Description
-- Install Prettier Extention and use this [VSCode settings](https://mate-academy.github.io/fe-program/tools/vscode/settings.json) to enable format on save.
 Implement Products catalog following [this design](https://www.figma.com/file/uEetgWenSRxk9jgiym6Yzp/Phone-catalog-redesign?node-id=1%3A2).

 Use [products](https://mate-academy.github.io/react_phone-catalog/api/products.json)